Glossary of termsFollow

 Operating Company Number.
-Used similarly to a SPID, each carrier has an OCN to be used to identify intercarrier transactions.
+Used similarly to a SPID, each carrier has an OCN used to identify intercarrier transactions.

 Pooling allows the assignment of numbers in blocks of 1,000 to a requesting carrier.

 Public Switched Telephone Network.
-The network of the world's public circuit-swtiched telephone networks.
+The network of the world's public circuit-switched telephone networks.
 In short, this is what allows any telephone in the world to communicate with any other telephone.

 Remote Call Forwarding.
 This is a feature an end user might put on their line that allows a number to be remotely forwarded.
 Most carriers require this feature to be disabled/removed prior to porting.

 Service Provider ID.
-A 4-digit alpha-numeric code that identifies the owner of record in NPAC.
-The Alt SPID (defined as Alternate SPID) is a 4-digit alpha-numeric code that identifies a second service provider associated with a telephone number.
+A 4-digit alphanumeric code that identifies the owner of record in NPAC.
+The Alt SPID (Alternate SPID) is a 4-digit alphanumeric code that identifies a second service provider associated with the telephone number.

-Sometimes refered to as TPA/TP.
-A trading agreement is similar to an ICA (Interconnection Agreement) in that it allows LEC/CLECs to determine conditions in which they will conduct the exchange of porting information.
+Sometimes referred to as TPA/TP.
+A trading agreement is similar to an ICA (Interconnection Agreement) in that it allows LEC/CLECs to determine conditions in which they'll conduct the exchange of porting information.
 Trading Agreements are generally easier and quicker to set up than ICAs; they don't require as much legal language and are less expensive.
-Some carriers require these, while others do not.
+Some carriers require these, while others don't.

 Working Telephone Number.
-This is a number on the end user's account that is not the main (BTN) number, but an additional number on the account.
+This is a number on the end user's account that's not the main (BTN) number, but an additional number on the account.